Alphasat I-XL (Inmarsat XL)

-Alphasat will be the satellite using the Alphabus proto-flight platform, achieving in-orbit validation of the platform through a commercial operator.
+Alphasat or Inmarsat-4A F4 (originally Alphasat I-XL or Inmarsat XL) is a joint ESA and Inmarsat communications satellite using the Alphabus proto-flight platform, achieving in-orbit validation of the ESA initiated platform through a commercial operator.

-Alphasat I-XL (or Inmarsat XL) will feature a new generation digital signal processor for the payload, and a 12-meter aperture antenna reflector.
-The spacecraft will have a launch mass of more than 6,000 kg at launch, an electrical power of 12 kW.
-Planned for launch in 2012, Alphasat I-XL has a design lifetime of 15 years.
+Alphasat features a new generation digital signal processor for the payload, and a 12-meter aperture antenna reflector.
+The spacecraft has a mass of 6649 kg at launch, an electrical power of 12 kW.
+Planned for launch in 2012, Alphasat has a design lifetime of 15 years.

-Inmarsat intends to fly an extended L- band payload, in parallel to and supporting its existing world-leading global mobile satellite services.
+Inmarsat flew an extended L-band payload, in parallel to and supporting its existing world-leading global mobile satellite services.
 This Inmarsat mission definition is based around multimedia mobile services already provided by the current Inmarsat-4 satellites through Broadband Global Area Network (GAN)

-The satellite will be positioned at 25 degrees east, with its coverage centred over Africa and providing additional coverage to Europe, the Middle-East and parts of Asia.
+The satellite is positioned at 25 degrees east, with its coverage centred over Africa and providing additional coverage to Europe, the Middle-East and parts of Asia.

-Implementation of this Geo-mobile application will use the Alphabus platform design in a configuration that requires a 90 degree change to the satellite flight orientation to improve accommodation of the feed/reflector configuration and allow the embarkation of a large deployable reflector.
-Both of these capabilities will be offered as options in the Alphabus portfolio.
+Implementation of this Geo-mobile application uses the Alphabus platform design in a configuration that requires a 90 degree change to the satellite flight orientation to improve accommodation of the feed/reflector configuration and allow the embarkation of a large deployable reflector.
+Both of these capabilities are offered as options in the Alphabus portfolio.

-In addition, Alphasat will embark three ESA-provided technology demonstration payloads:
+In addition, Alphasat embarks three ESA-provided technology demonstration payloads:

 • An advanced laser communication terminal to demonstrate LEO to GEO communication links at 2 Gbit/s,